-Outdoor play provides fantastic opportunities for exciting open ended learning, but we understand that it’s not always easy.
+Outdoor play provides fantastic opportunities for exciting open-ended learning and role play, but we understand that it’s not always easy and there are things you need to prepare for.
 Here’s some advice on how to tackle common barriers to exploring the great outdoors.

 If your space is only small, make sure it’s well planned and invest in storage that means you don’t have all your equipment out at once.
 Organise activities that play to the strengths of your environment – grass and woodland areas are great for minibeast hunts and paved areas are great for mark making.